ToHellWithGeorgia/triangle-mesh-editor/README.md

 **You may have to implement at least one bevel operation (we found FaceBevel most useful) in extra credit to do this part!**

 Include this model in the root directory of your submission as `model.dae`.

+__Note: the course staff will 3D print our three favorite models as a reward for making something cool!__

 ### Extra Credit